 Hampton Bays home prices are not only among the most expensive in New York, but Hampton Bays real estate also consistently ranks among the most expensive in America.

 Unlike some towns, Hampton Bays isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Hampton Bays are a mix of both white- and blue-collar jobs.
 Overall, Hampton Bays is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Hampton Bays who work in sales jobs (11.55%), maintenance occupations (10.01%), and food service (9.99%).
+There are especially a lot of people living in Hampton Bays who work in sales jobs (11.57%), office and administrative support (9.97%), and food service (9.34%).

 One of the nice things about Hampton Bays is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The overall education level of Hampton Bays citizens is substantially higher than the typical US community, as 32.48% of adults in Hampton Bays have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Hampton Bays citizens is substantially higher than the typical US community, as 33.06% of adults in Hampton Bays have at least a bachelor's degree.

-Hampton Bays is an extremely ethnically-diverse town.
+Hampton Bays is a very ethnically-diverse town.
 The people who call Hampton Bays home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hampton Bays residents report their race to be White, followed by Black or African-American.
 Hampton Bays also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.68% of the town’s residents.
-Important ancestries of people in Hampton Bays include Italian, German, English, and Polish.
+People of Hispanic or Latino origin account for 28.57% of the town’s residents.
+Important ancestries of people in Hampton Bays include Irish, Italian, German, English, and Polish.

 The most common language spoken in Hampton Bays is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Polish.